East Lancashire and Blackburn with Darwen doctors call on parents to act on flu vaccine letter

 Parents with young children are being urged to get them vaccinated against the misery of flu as winter approaches.

-“We know coughs and colds are already starting to spread which means flu season is right behind.
-Children are more vulnerable and can be hit hard by flu.
+Dr Mathur, GP clinical lead at NHS Blackburn with Darwen Clinical Commissioning Group (CCG), said: “We know coughs and colds are already starting to spread which means flu season is right behind.
+Children aged two, three and four are more vulnerable and can be hit hard by flu.
 In fact, healthy children under the age of five are more likely to have to be admitted to hospital with flu than any other age group.
 In addition, they spread infections easily.
 They’re not bothered about using tissues properly, covering their mouth when they cough and sneeze, or keeping their hands clean.
 And if they’re around pregnant women, family members or friends that are over 65 or who have a health condition, they’re putting them at risk too.”

 The vaccination is the best protection against what is an unpredictable virus.
 It can cause severe illness and can even be fatal in some cases.
 It’s also vital that children get vaccinated every year, vaccines are not for life and just as the virus changes each year so does the vaccine – it will protect your child and those they come into contact with.

 Dr Mathur added: “So we’re asking that parents and carers pay attention to the letter they will be receiving.”

 “In addition, children in schools years one, two and - new for this year - three will be given the free nasal spray at school.
 The nasal spray flu vaccine is very safe and has very few side effects – the main one is getting a runny nose after vaccination for a few days.
 And children with long-term health conditions up to the age of 17 are eligible to receive a free flu vaccination at their GP practice or local pharmacy.

 “We understand being a parent keeps people busy but this five-minute job is really important for the health of your child and your loved ones.
 It really isn’t worth the risk so please get your child protected.”